 Professional Insights

 Fitness professionals and trainers are also adapting their advice to reflect the latest research and expert recommendations.
 Many trainers now advise their clients to take it easy for a day or two after vaccination, focusing on recovery and gentle movement.
-They also emphasize the importance of hydration, nutrition, and adequate rest to support the immune system.
+They also point out the importance of hydration, nutrition, and adequate rest to support the immune system.

 Tips and Expert Advice: Staying Active Safely